UPDATE (March 27):

 He also admitted that he intended to kill the other people he struck and not just Heather Heyer.

 The plea deal had to be approved by U.S. Attorney General William Barr, and prosecutors obtained that approval.

 “In the aftermath of the mass murder in New Zealand earlier this month, we are reminded that a diverse and pluralistic community such as ours can have zero tolerance for violence on the basis of race, religion, or association with people of other races and religions,” Attorney Barr said.
 “Prosecuting hate crimes is a priority for me as Attorney General.
 The defendant in this case has pled guilty to 29 hate crimes which he committed by driving his car into a crowd of protesters.
 These hate crimes are also acts of domestic terrorism.
 I want to thank the FBI for leading this investigation along with our partners with the Charlottesville Police Department and the Virginia State Police.
 I also want to thank Assistant Attorney General for Civil Rights Eric Dreiband and our Civil Rights Division and U.S. Attorney Cullen and his office for their hard work in reaching today's guilty plea, which brings us one step closer to bringing the defendant to justice.
 We will continue to vigorously prosecute violent crimes of hate and we will not allow violence to supplant our pluralism.”

 You can find the full press release from the Department of Justice laying out the details of the case at the bottom of this article.

 His December trial on the state level resulted in convictions for first-degree murder, multiple counts of malicious wounding, and leaving the scene of an accident.
-Jurors recommended life in prison, but his sentencing was delayed earlier this month.
+Jurors recommended life in prison, but his sentencing was

 In the two-week trial last year, the commonwealth argued the case was about intent.
 Prosecutors said Fields used his car as a deadly weapon and that he acted with malice, intent and premeditation.